I want to tell you about a pharmaceutical sales representative I observed last month.

 The pharmaceutical representative of 2030 will walk into a pharmacy and have a conversation that would be impossible today.

-Not because she’s smarter.
-Not because she’s more charming.
+Not because she is smarter.
+Not because she is more charming.
 Not because she trained harder or cares more or has more experience.

-The representative I described at the beginning of this article isn’t hypothetical.
-She’s real.
+The representative I described at the beginning of this article is not hypothetical.
+She is real.
 She works for one of our clients.
-She closed the largest order in that pharmacy’s three-year history because she knew things the pharmacist didn’t, and those things were genuinely useful.
+She closed the largest order in that pharmacy’s three-year history because she knew things the pharmacist did not, and those things were genuinely useful.

 And by 2030, it will be the only way pharmaceutical commercial excellence happens.